biterbilen/clusterone-template/README.md

 ## Running a job

-You can use the scrip `train.sh` to update the data in TensorPort and create a new job.
+You can use the scrip `train.sh` to update the data in ClusterOne and create a new job.